Lebanon photography therapy program to expand

 “Being able to be mindful and learning the techniques for mindfulness and being able to be in the now and existing in the present was something that is definitely life-changing,” Mack said.

-Each session of the ten-week program is two hours.
+Each session of the 10-week program is two hours.
 The next one is in January, with two offerings of the program by then.